 To get started, you’ll need to identify your net income.
 Your net income is what you get paid after taxes and deductions are taken out.

-Organize and Plan
+Step Two: Organize & Plan

 First step into adulthood – opening a checking and savings account in your own name.
-While away at school, your savings will be there to safeguard any money you aren’t planning on spending right away (including loans, scholarships, or grant money).
+While away at school, your savings will be there to safeguard any money you aren’t planning on spending right away – including loans, scholarships, or grant money.
 Having a checking account will allow you to pay bills and make purchases all on your own.

 A great place to start when opening an account at a financial institution is a credit union.
 Credit unions are not-for-profit and owned by their members, and because of this, may have less fees and better loan rates than banks.